AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 _Sections_ provide a way to inform GenStudio that fields belonging to a section require a high degree of coherence.
 Establishing this relationship helps the AI to generate content that matches the creative elements in the section.
 A template can include up to three sections.

-Use a prefix to group the fields of a section:
+Use a prefix of your choice in the field name to indicate that this field is part of a section or group.
+For example, you may want to spotlight content that appears in a highlighted area.
+You could choose to identify the content for this area with a common prefix:

-- `group1_headline`
+- `spotlight_headline`
-- `group1_body`
+- `spotlight_body`

 Each section can have only one of a field type.
-For example, Group 1 can only have one `group1_headline` field.
+For example, the above example group with the `spotlight` prefix can only have one `spotlight_headline` field.

+When you have multiple sections (three max):

+- `headline`
+- `body`
+- `spotlight_headline`
+- `spotlight_body`
+- `news_headline`
+- `news_body`

+GenStudio understands that `spotlight_headline` is more closely related to `spotlight_body` than to `news_body`.

 ## Template preview